dnspghana-NAT/CYBERSECURITY-LAB-SETUP1/README.md

 # CYBERSECURITY-LAB-SETUP1
-## Project Purpose and introduction
+## 🎯Project Purpose and introduction
 Cybersecurity involves the practice of protecting computers, servers, mobile devices, networks, and data from digital attacks, theft, or unauthorized access.
 Its main goal is to keep private information safe and stop hackers from breaking into electronic systems.
 Some of the key preliminary stages of Cybersecurity entails mobilization and organization of digital resources necessary for the creation and building of virtual space which provide an isolated and a controlled environment for penetration testing and ethical hacking practice.
 The secure virtual space is crucial for the following Cybersecurity practices:
 1. Foot printing and reconnaissance.
 2. Network and port scanning